apache/airflow/docs/apache-airflow/concepts/params.rst

 If there's already a dag param with that name, the task-level default will take precedence over the dag-level default.

 .. code-block::
-   :caption tasks can have parameters too
+   :caption: tasks can have parameters too

             # prints 10, or whatever the user provided at trigger time
             PythonOperator(